Red X iconGreen tick iconYellow tick icon

 Background

-Professor Nicola Taylor holds the Alexander McMillan Leading Thinker Chair in Childhood Studies and is also the Director of the Children's Issues Centre, Faculty of Law.
+Professor Nicola Taylor holds the Alexander McMillan Leading Thinker Chair in Childhood Studies and is also the Director of the Children's Issues Centre in the Faculty of Law.
 Nicola has a Bachelor of Social Work (Hons) degree, a Bachelor of Laws (Hons) degree, a PhD, and has been admitted as a Barrister and Solicitor of the High Court of New Zealand.
 She is also an accredited Family Mediator.
 Nicola has a particular interest in socio-legal research with children, parents and family justice sector professionals on such topics as children's day-to-day care and contact arrangements following parental separation, relocation, international child abduction, children's participation, child-inclusive practice and family dispute resolution.

 Current and recent postgraduate students

-Luke Fitzmaurice PhD (Law)
+Luke Fitzmaurice PhD (Law) - Completed 2022

 Michael Morrison PhD (Law)